juliejonak/Blockchain-Notes/README.md

 We want clients to be able to mine by spending their own electricity and we'll reward them for doing that work for us by giving them a coin.

-In the project repo, there is a `miner.py` ile and a `blockchain.py` file.
+In the project repo, there is a `miner.py` file and a `blockchain.py` file.
 The ReadMe goes over the necessary modifications:

 <br>